TERREMEMBER/znbase/docs/content/v2.1/deploy/enterprise-edition/prepare-cloud/aws.md

 - Pick an existing key pair (or create a new one) in order to access the machine.
 Make sure you have the ssh access key.
 This is important to enable `ssh` access to this machine.
 In this example, assume that the key pair is `~/.ssh/yugaware.pem`.

-Finally, click `Launch` to launch the Yugabyte Platform server.
+Finally, click `Launch` to launch the ZNbase Platform server.
 You should see a machine being created as shown in the image below.

 ![Pick OS Image](/images/ee/aws-setup/yugaware-machine-creation.png)